dathaotrinh/HotelBookingSystem/README.md

 ## Features

-*	Verify the users using the login page by comparing the username and password stored in phpMyAdmin.
+*	Secure login credentials using the phpMyAdmin administration tool.
-*	Display the users’ information with a selected profile picture, allow the users to change the profile picture as they wish.
+*	Display information with a selected profile picture, allow to change.
+*  Capture profile picture using webcam.
 *	Load existed customers’ information from CSV file into the database by adopting Object-oriented design.
 *	Assign each customer a unique reservation ID and search for customers’ information using their assigned reservation ID.
 *	Avoid double-booking the same room at the same time period.
 *	Update and delete customers’ booking information as needed.

 ## Explore